 - 28% number, phone, email, call

-What’s great about topic modelling
+What’s great about topic modeling

-The best thing about topic modelling is that it needs no input other than the raw customer feedback.
+The best thing about topic modeling is that it needs no input other than the raw customer feedback.
 As mentioned, unlike text categorization, it’s unsupervised.
 In simple words, the learning happens by observing which words appear alongside other words in which reviews, and capturing this information using probability statistics.
 If you are into maths, you will love the concept, explained thoroughly in the corresponding Wikipedia article, and if those formulas are a bit too much, I recommend Joyce Xu’s explanation.

-There are Text Analytics startups that use topic modelling to provide analysis of feedback and other text datasets.
+There are Text Analytics startups that use topic modeling to provide analysis of feedback and other text datasets.
 Other companies, like StitchFix for example, use topic modelling to drive product recommendations.
 They extended traditional topic modelling with a Deep Learning technique called word embeddings.
 It allows to capture semantics in a more accurate way (more on this in our Part 5).

 The meaning of the topics is really difficult to interpret

 Each topic does capture some aspect of language, but in a non-transparent algorithmic way, which is different from how people understand language.
-For instance, how would you interpret the second and the fourth topics for the stout beer in the above example:

 Any data scientist can put together a solution using public libraries that can quickly spit out a somewhat meaningful output.
 However, turning this output into charts and graphs that can underpin business decisions is hard.
 Monitoring how a particular topic changes over time to establish whether the actions taken are working is even harder.

-To sum up, because topic modelling produces results that are hard to interpret, because it lacks transparency just like text categorization algorithms do, I don’t recommend this approach for analysing feedback.
+To sum up, because topic modeling produces results that are hard to interpret, because it lacks transparency just like text categorization algorithms do, I don’t recommend this approach for analysing feedback.
 However, I stand by the algorithm as one that can capture language properties fairly well, and one that works really well in other tasks that require Natural Language Understanding.